kampanosg/timestamp.nvim/README.md

 # ⏰ timestamp.nvim

-A Neovim plugin that helps you generate static and current timestamps.
+A Neovim plugin that helps you generate fixed and current timestamps.
 You can use the default format or define your own.
 Additionally, the plugin can read a lua-supported datetime format and generate a timestamp based on that.

 ## Installation